jupyterlab/jupyterlab/docs/source/developer/notebook.rst

 The cells are rendered based on a *Virtual Notebook* logic.
-A minimun number of cells will be rendered directly (configurable with the `numberCellsToRenderDirectly` setting), then an intersection observer will render any cells being in the observed area (default is the complete notebook panel),and then any other non-rendered cells will be rendered when the browser is idle.
+A minimun number of cells will be rendered directly (configurable with the `numberCellsToRenderDirectly` setting), then an intersection observer will render any cells being in the observed area, which defaults to rendering the complete notebook.
+Finally any other non-rendered cells will be rendered when the browser is idle.
 This ensure that the user has	access to cells as soon as possible.
 This is particulary useful for large notebooks.